 What is WCT’s relationship with the Mosesian Center for the Arts?

-WCT and the Mosesian Center for the Arts are a single arts organization with a variety of programs including visual arts, performing arts, music, visiting artists, and much more.
+WCT is a program of the Mosesian Center for the Arts.
+MCA offers a variety of programs including visual arts, performing arts, music, visiting artists, and much more.
 This gives us an opportunity to interact with many other people engaged in the business of making or enjoying art.

 What age groups do you serve?

-WCT has programming for students in Kindergarten – 12th grade.
+WCT programming is for students in Kindergarten – 12th grade.
 Adults may also take private voice lessons.

 How can I audition for a show?

 Our shows are cast from the pool of participants who register for the program; we do not hold entrance auditions.
 If a child is registered in the program, that child WILL be in the show.
 We hold individual auditions after the program is enrolled in order for the artistic staff to determine the best casting for each child in consideration of the production as a whole.

 The exception to this policy is our two high school only productions each year.
 For these productions, students will be asked to prepare an audition and will audition in order to gain entrance to the production.
 A registration form is still required, but tuition will not be processed unless the student is cast in the production.

 Rehearsals are scheduled for different times on each week for different shows.
 Participants should expect that some weeks they may be called for rehearsal on all rehearsal days, some weeks less than that.
 In addition, it is often the case that participants will be called to attend rehearsal for only part of the rehearsal time on a given day.
 It is our goal to keep students active and engaged throughout the process.
 We schedule actors only for scenes/songs that they are actively a part of in order to keep each student feeling productive and involved during his/her time in rehearsal.